ambersariya/cookiecutter-python/README.md

 # 🍪 Python Cookie Cutter

 A configurable python project template to help get started.

+## Features:

-It doesn't have any framework and is left open for you to add libraries.
-There is no poetry.lock file checked in, the idea is to have the latest set of libraries at that time.
+- There is no framework at all and is left open for you to add libraries.
+- There is no poetry.lock file checked in, so you can have latest set of libraries at that time.
+- Uses Makefile and has alot of targets for your day to day workflow
+- Uses .editorconfig

 The template only contains the following dependencies.